 A general licensed contractor usually oversees the project as a whole, and accordingly hires the most specialized, and licensed, subcontractors to do specific tasks based on their area of expertise.
 In some cases, the general licensed contractor may hold specialty licenses in some areas, in which case they’ll be eligible to contract for specialty work.

 There’s an another certification license for general contractors, which is the B General License.
 A contractor who holds a B General License is certified to work on more than one area of construction in your house under the same contract.
 For example, they may take on the whole project, even if the work required involves carpentry, plumbing, and electrical work.
 The B contractor may overtake the whole project on their own, or can hire specialized subcontractors to work in their consequent areas of expertise.

 What About Bonded Contractors?

 Being a bonded contractor is one of the requirements of getting a license in California, and it means the contractor has purchased a surety bond.
 Contractors looking for posting their license bond can get a surety bond from www.contractorbond.org related to their area of specialty.
 Hiring bonded contractors provides insurance policies that will protect you in case the contractor fails to deliver the quality of work they were supposed to do.

 This bond license acts as a liability protection, in case any of the contractors were harmed or injured on your premises during their work for you.
 Their respective company will be the one taking care of their worker’s compensation, not you.
-It also ensures you can get a compensation if the contractors fails to complete their end of the deal, whether it’s failure to comply with the full requirements, or falling short of the quality that was promised in the contract.
+It also ensures you can get a compensation if the contractors fail to complete their end of the deal, whether it’s a failure to comply with the full requirements, or falling short of the quality that was promised in the contract.

 Why You Need To Hire Only Licensed and Bonded Contractors